-The OGSM consists of a set of submodules (Figure 1-3) and is used to perform supply analysis of domestic oil and gas as part of NEMS.
+The OGSM consists of a set of submodules (Figure 1-3) and is used to perform supply analysis of domestic oil and natural gas as part of NEMS.
 The OGSM provides crude oil production and parameter estimates representing natural gas supplies by selected fuel types on a regional basis to support the market equilibrium determination conducted within other modules of NEMS.
-The oil and gas supplies in each period are balanced against the regionally-derived demand for the produced fuels to solve simultaneously for the market clearing prices and quantities in the wellhead and end-use markets.
-The description of the market analysis models may be found in the separate methodology documentation reports for the LFMM and the NGTDM.
+The oil and natural gas supplies in each period are balanced against the regionally-derived demand for the produced fuels to solve simultaneously for the market clearing prices and quantities in the wellhead and end-use markets.
+The description of the market analysis models may be found in the separate methodology documentation reports for the LFMM and the NGMM.

 The OGSM represents the activities of firms that produce oil and natural gas from domestic fields throughout the United States.
-The OGSM encompasses domestic crude oil and natural gas supply by both conventional and unconventional recovery techniques.
+The OGSM encompasses domestic crude oil and natural gas supply and Canadian natural gas supply (excluding production used to support Canadian LNG exports) by both conventional and unconventional recovery techniques.
 Natural gas is categorized by fuel type: high-permeability carbonate and sandstone (conventional), low-permeability carbonate and sandstone (tight gas), shale gas, and coalbed methane.
 Unconventional oil includes production of synthetic crude from oil shale (syncrude).
 Crude oil and natural gas projections are further disaggregated by geographic region.
-Liquefied natural gas (LNG) imports and pipeline natural gas import/export trade with Canada and Mexico are determined in the NGTDM.
+LNG imports and pipeline natural gas import/export trade with Canada and Mexico are determined in the NGMM.